Golden-Ratio-Analytic-Services/SaferDrivesMexico/README.md

 - Leaflet React styling must be done with traditional CSS sheets
     - leaflet map has its own classes assigned that cannot be seen in React
     - Additional styling source [here](https://medium.com/yavar/react-leaflet-map-3b2d53f97368)
+    - When failure to execute in the vs code USE THE COMMAND LINE.